Modifying the DOM order with tabindex

 user might expect to provide input to.

-Managing focus at the page level
+Manage focus at the page level

-call its focus
+and call its focus

-method.
+the natural tab order.
 This technique, called managing focus, keeps the

 user's perceived context in sync with the site's visual content.

-Managing focus in components
+Manage focus in components

-Consider the native select
+For example, the select

-element.
-It can receive basic focus but, once
+element can receive basic focus, but once

-selectable options).
-If you were building a custom select
+If you build a custom select

 <radio-group>